UnacceptableBehaviour/movie_picker/README.md

 2020.Mar.07 - SF - Integrate IMDB queries into MMdia class (was Pass the information to scraper, gather information.)
 2020.Mar.08 - SF - Check search reulst for kind = movie
-2020.Mar.13 - SF - X-ref search result and query using doc_ditsance to get best match
+2020.Mar.13 - SF - X-ref search result and query using doc_ditsance to get best match 2020.Mar.14 - SF - Build DB / non-valatile storage (used pickle to start).